sparkflows/sparkflows-docs/docs/user-guide/copilot/copilot-examples.rst

 * Create the pipeline by:

-  1. Creating an EMR cluster.
+  1. By adding an EMR cluster.

   2. Adding a step to EMR with the workflow name **ExampleWorkflow**.

-  3. Adding a step sensor to check the status of the above step.
+  3. Adding a step sensor node to check the status of the above step.

-  4. Terminating the cluster once the step sensor is completed.
+  4. Terminating the cluster once the step sensor node is completed.

 * After receiving the response, the user can select and preview it.
 The **Select** button converts the response into the pipeline edit page.